Bay Area actors honored, but Zendaya snubbed | ExBulletin

 Bay Area native Andy Samberg and Jane Levy received good news on Wednesday when they both received Golden Globe nominations.
 But Zendaya from Oakland surprisingly found herself outside looking inside.

 Samberg, who was born and raised in Berkeley, was honored in the Best Actor in a Motion Picture – Musical or Comedy category for his role in the hilarious time-looped comedy “Palm Springs.”
-The film is currently airing on Hulu.
+The film, a wacky mix of sci-fi and romantic comedy, is currently airing on Hulu.

 This isn’t the first time Samberg has received love from Golden Globe voters.
 In 2013, he won the award for Best Actor – Musical or Comedy TV Series for his lead role in the sitcom “Brooklyn Nine-Nine”.